JeffGiroux/f5_terraform/GCP/Autoscale_via_lb/README.md

   - ***Note***: For lab environments, you can start with "Editor" role.
 When you are working in other environments, make sure to [practice least privilege](https://cloud.google.com/iam/docs/understanding-service-accounts#granting_minimum).
 - ***Shared Service Accounts***: For lab purposes, you can create one service account and use it for everything.
 Alternatively, you can create a more secure environment with separate service accounts for various functions.
 Example...
   - Service Account #1 - the svc-acct used for Terraform to deploy cloud objects
-  - Service Account #2 - the svc-acct assigned to BIG-IP instance during creation (ex. service discovery, query Pub/Sub, storage, failover)
+  - Service Account #2 - the svc-acct assigned to BIG-IP instance during creation (ex. service discovery, query Pub/Sub, storage)
   - Service Account #3 - the svc-acct used in F5 Telemetry Streaming referenced in [ts.json](./ts.json) (ex. analytics)
 - Passwords and secrets are located in [Google Cloud Secret Manager](https://cloud.google.com/secret-manager/docs/quickstart#secretmanager-quickstart-web).
 Make sure you have an existing Google Cloud "secret" with the data containing the clear text passwords for each relevant item: BIG-IP password, service account credentials, BIG-IQ password, etc.
   - 'usecret' contains the value of the adminstrator password (ex.
 "Default12345!")